yoctoproject/poky/documentation/migration-guides/migration-5.3.rst

    :term:`BitBake` invocation and replace it with information about what was built during the build.
 This was partly broken and hard to maintain.

+-  ``GPE_MIRROR``: this variable used to contain the "http://gpe.linuxtogo.org/download/source" URL, but was not used by any recipe in OE-Core.

 Removed recipes
 ~~~~~~~~~~~~~~~